PunleuTY/Khmer-Data-Annotation-Tool/README.md

 ![License Badge](https://img.shields.io/badge/license-MIT-green)
 ![Version Badge](https://img.shields.io/badge/version-1.0-blue)

-A web-based tool designed to simplify and accelerate Khmer text data annotation for machine learning projects.
+A web-based tool designed to simplify and speed up the annotation of Khmer text, enabling efficient preparation of datasets for AI and machine learning projects using Khmer script.

 ---